RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 - Update Bc host in KS runtime.properties on Ks instance -> restart ks.service

 ### Good practices when testing things out on AWS:
-1. stop resources (VMs, Databases, etc) at end of working day
+1. Stop resources (VMs, Databases, etc) at end of working day
-2. delete obsolete AMIs: deregister AMI (note the AMI id) AND delete its snapshot using the AMI ID to find the correct one
+2. Delete obsolete AMIs: deregister AMI (note the AMI id) AND delete its snapshot using the AMI ID to find the correct one
 3. EIPs are free of charge if a couple of constraints are met, one of them being that the EIP is attached to a RUNNING instance
    -> if instance is stopped, an associated EIP to that instance again incurs costs
 4. VMs used by an ASG can be stopped BUT the ASG might/will spin up another instance instead => set capacity/min/max to 0